 The Elder Abuse project was designed to promote awareness of elder abuse in the Eastern Metropolitan Region of Melbourne, and to support regional organisations in their work with people who experience elder abuse.
 It was jointly supported by the IEPCP (until 2016), Seniors Rights Victoria (SRV), and the Eastern Community Legal Centre (ECLC).
 Although the IEPCP is no longer contributing financially to the program, the ECLC continues to have a focus on both response to and prevention of elder abuse.

-The Elder Abuse program aims to:
+The Elder Abuse program aimed to:

 - Broadly promote awareness of elder abuse